P.U. Foam Grouting | P.U. Injection Grouting

 After injection into a crack or joint, polyurethane grouts react quickly with water to form an expanding foam.
 This chemical reaction produces carbon dioxide gas that results in a volume expansion.
 After the expansion, the final product is a rigid or flexible closed-cell polyurethane foam that seals water leakage through cracks or joints.

-Many different polyurethanes grouts are available, which are broadly classified into two categories, namely Hydrophilic and Hydrophobic, based on their reaction with water.
-The challenge is to choose the right grout with the right properties that will be best suited for the given condition.
+Many different polyurethane grouts are available, which are broadly classified into two categories, namely Hydrophilic and Hydrophobic, based on their reaction with water.

 Hydrophilic Polyurethane

-Hydrophilic polyurethane as the name goes, it means love for water.
-It absorbs water like a sponge, until it can’t hold no more.
-Additional water is sometimes injected into the crack or joint to enable the hydrophilic polyurethane to fully react and seal the crack.
-If there's insufficient water, the grout shall not react fully.
+Sometimes, additional water injection into the crack or joint enables the hydrophilic polyurethane to fully react and seal the crack.
+If there’s insufficient water, the grout shall not react fully.

 Hydrophobic Polyurethane